moryachok/azure-ai-workshops/rag-workshop/lab3_retrieval.md

 }
 ```

 First to notice is that the results contain 8 documents and not 3 as in vector query.
-This is because `k` parameter has no effect on the free-text search part of a hybrid query.
-If you want to limit the free text results use `top` parameter.
+This is because `k` parameter has no effect on the keyword search part of a hybrid query.
+If you want to limit the keyword results use `top` parameter.

 `@search.score` is on a different scale when comparing results between vector and hybrid queries.
 You cannot compare scores between two different query types, because score is relative to the specific query and calculated dynamically, however notice the significant score drop between 3rd and 4th documents in a hybrid query.
 This is because the first 3 documents found by vector search (k=3) and the rest were picked by free-text.
 - Vector scores: 0.62679213, 0.6107838, 0.6007314